IdanHenik/Openshift-Backup-Restore-Workshop/stage2/README.md

 Now if you navigate to the app's routes in each cluster you need to see the following state:
 ![workspace](images/same-start.png)

-Excellent ! but what happen when the application writes more data for the volume ? to execute this all procedure manaully is discouraging..
+Excellent ! but what happen when the application continues to write more data to the volume ?
+Manually executing this entire procedure can be quite daunting...

 Let's see how to deal with that in the next scenriao
 ## Scenario II
-As mentioned above applications nativley writes new-data,changing or deleting old data and to backup manually seems not to be so effcicent, of course if we talking about active-passive architecture we defntility dont wont to restore each compenonet manually.
-So how we deal with it ?
-At this scenario we will preform a 'scheduled' backup and restore.
+As mentioned earlier, applications naturally generate new data, modify existing data, and manually managing backups may not be the most efficient approach.
+This is particularly true in the context of an active-passive architecture where we definitely don't want to restore each component manually.
+So, how do we address this?
+In this scenario, we implement a 'scheduled' backup and restore strategy.

-Let's create some data by creating a new channel and some messeages:
+First Let's create some data by creating a new channel and some messeages:
 ![workspace](images/channel.png)
 ![workspace](images/mesg.png)